hstennes/VideoWatermark/README.md

 # VideoWatermark

 VideoWatermark is a tool for batch watermarking videos that I developed for WhiteWave Trading Strategies.
-The UI uses java swing and the watermarking is done by [FFmpeg](https://www.ffmpeg.org/).
+The UI uses java swing and the video editing is handled by [FFmpeg](https://www.ffmpeg.org/).

 ![VideoWatermark](https://i.imgur.com/MgvznVz.png)